Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Abstract

 \section{Abstract}

 We consider the problems of finding optimal identifying codes, (open) locating-dominating sets and resolving sets (denoted \PBID, \textsc{(Open) Locating-Dominating Set} and \PBMD) of an interval or a permutation graph.
 In these problems, one asks to distinguish all vertices of a graph by a subset of the vertices, using either the neighbourhood within the solution set or the distances to the solution vertices.
-Using a general reduction for this class of problems, we prove that the decision problems associated to these four notions are NP-complete, even for graphs that are at the same time interval graphs and permutation graphs and have diameter~$2$.
+Using a general reduction for this class of problems, we prove that the decision problems associated to these four notions are NP-complete, even for interval graphs of diameter~$2$ and permutation graphs of diameter~$2$.
 While \PBID{} and \textsc{(Open) Locating-Dominating Set} are trivially fixed-parameter-tractable when parameterized by solution size, it is known that in the same setting \PBMD{} is $W[2]$-hard.
 We show that for interval graphs, this parameterization of \PBMD{} is fixed-parameter-tractable.